 Islam teaches us to eat in moderation and not to overeat, drink alcohol, smoke or use illicit drugs because these damage our health.
 Greed, lust, worry, confusion, uncontrolled desire, anger, arrogance, lying, fear or death can affect health.

 Physical illness occurs when prayer, sleep, lifestyle and faith are out of balance.
-Prayers of supplication are healing

 Prophet Muhammad taught that “God has not created a disease without creating a cure for it.”
 He recommended natural remedies that included honey, dates, herbs, olives, camel milk, and black cumin.

+Islam encourages us to pray for healing.
+Allah encourages us to partake medicine to sustain good health.
 Allah sends cure for every disease.
 In Sha Allah, we care but Allah heals, by God’s will.

 Healing surahs